Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Reintroduce Core Exercises with Caution: If approved, start with gentle core exercises and stop if you experience discomfort.

-- Stay Active with Low Impact: Light to moderate exercises are encouraged to maintain your shape, but avoid high-impact moves until cleared by your surgeon.
+- Stay Active with Low Impact: Light to moderate exercises are encouraged to maintain your shape, but avoid high-impact moves until cleared by Dr Kohout.

 - Continue Scar Care Routine: Scars will continue to improve in appearance over the coming months, so remain consistent with scar care.